Colleges by Location

 Boarding

-The cost of room and board (on campus) per academic year at University of Denver was $18,593 in 2025.
-If you only wanted a dorm room, it cost $11,420 for the 2025 academic year.
-The estimated expense of room-only (on campus) for commuters not living at home was $13,167.
+In 2025, the price of room and board at University of Denver was $17,759 per academic year.
+Room-only (on campus) cost per academic year at this school came to $10,928, according to the data from 2025.
+The estimated expense of room-only (on campus) for commuters not living at home was $12,537.

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all different types of financial aid for students.
+Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for many students.
 Check out some recent data to get informed about need-based and non-need-based monetary aid at University of Denver.

 The most recent figures show that financial help was given to 576 freshmen.
-The average financial aid package awarded to students added up to $53,658.
+The average financial aid package awarded to students amounted to $53,658.

 Need-based

-There were 2,229 students who obtained need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 2,233.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $7,772,003, and state $2,258,687.
+2,229 students secured some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need came to be 2,233.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $7,772,003, and state $2,258,687.
 The students of University of Denver received the -institutional need-based aid in the amount of $88,435,176, and external in the amount of $4,513,861.

 $23,474